Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Which bar review is better, BarMax or Barbri?

 Which bar review course is better will depend on the individual student’s needs and preferred style of studying.
 Both courses have their own strengths and weaknesses, and which one is best is a subjective determination.
-Read our full analysis for more detailed info.
+Read our full comparison for more detailed analysis.